corda/corda/docs/source/corda-network/UAT.md

 More information about UAT will continue to be uploaded on this site or related sub-sites.

-Joining the UAT environment
+Joining the Pre-Production environment
 ---------------------------

-*The below joining steps assume the potential participant is joining the UAT environment directly, and as such is not “sponsoring” or onboarding other participants.
-If this is the case, please contact your Corda representative for how to ‘sponsor’ end-participants onto UAT.*
+*The below joining steps assume the potential participant is joining the Pre-Production environment directly, and as such is not “sponsoring” or onboarding other participants.
+If this is the case, please contact your Corda representative for how to ‘sponsor’ end-participants on.*

 **Pre-requisites:**